Lerner98/TH_Final_Project/mdb_server/README-CLIENT-TEST.md

 3. ✅ **New report in MongoDB**
 4. ✅ **Rich device and context data**
 5. ✅ **Precise timestamps matching button press**

 ---

-## 🎓 ** Demo Script**

-*"This demonstrates our production-ready error reporting system.
-When users encounter errors in our Translation Hub app, the system automatically captures detailed information and sends it to our MongoDB database for analysis."*

-1. **Show the button** → "I'll simulate an error report"
-2. **Click button** → "The app just sent an error report"
-3. **Show database** → "And here it is in our database instantly"
-4. **Highlight data** → "Notice the rich device information, timestamps, and context"
-5. **Explain benefits** → "This helps us identify and fix issues before users report them"

-**Demo Duration:** 2-3 minutes

----